fortran-lang/fortran-lang.org/pr/201/TRANSLATING.md

 ```

 You can now start to fill the keyword translations in the new ``<lang>.yml`` file.
+Make sure to keep the same structure as in the English language file, since missing
+keywords will be dropped rather than filled in from the default language.

 ### Translating content

-To translate the content of the main page ([``_i18n/en/index.html``](./i18n/en/index.html))
+To translate the content of the main page create a copy of the included HTML or markdown
-create a copy in the new language tree under ``_i18n/<lang>/index.html``.
+files from the English subtree in the new language tree under ``_i18n/<lang>/``.
-Pages that do not have a translation will be used from the default language automatically,
+Files that do not have a translation will be used from the default language automatically,
-therefore you can translate one page at a time.
+therefore you can translate one file at a time.